 Activity income: This was higher due to increased building and resource consents.

 Contributions: Financial and development contributions are ahead of budget reflecting increased resource consent activity in the district.

-Investments and other income: There were an additional reserves and roads assets vested by developers into Council ownership.
+Investment and other income: There was an additional reserves and roads vested assets by developers into Council ownership.

 Expenses